farahatt95/insight_coding_challenge/README.md

 # insight_coding_challenge

+I had some trouble with the run.sh file.
+I tested the solution with my own tests (in the tests.py and manually) and it was fine.
+However, when I tried to run run.sh, the first few times, it failed me on both tests, although I followed the instructions on how to try to structure the repo.
+On the second time, it said that my files were not there, and the next second, when I checked, they were gone.

+Therefore, I uploaded venmo-trans.txt (the venmo input you provided), Extract_Info.py, which was the solution I wrote, output.txt, the output that my solution produced, and tests.py, which contains testing for the solution I wrote.
+I hope that is okay.

 I realized too late that another solution to the problem would be to build a balanced max heap from the incoming data payments, with the degree of the node attached to the nodes, and then use extract_max in order to find the median each time, as each JSON is processed.

 My functions and classes are in the Extract_Info file.
 In this file, I imported ast, datetime, and json.
 I also have a tests file for testing purposes.